-Why Preparing Your Chemotherapy Is Not Like Preparing a Milkshake
+Why Preparing Your Chemotherapy Is Not Like Making a Milkshake

 Chemotherapy is one of the main methods of treating cancer.
 But the same chemotherapy that treats the cancer won't help if it is not made properly.
 Improperly made chemotherapy can even be harmful.

 Specially trained pharmacists and pharmacy technicians prepare chemotherapy.